kapadia/ruse.js/README.md

 ## Usage

-Include 'gl-matrix' and 'ruse' into a project using the usual script tags.
+Include `gl-matrix` and `ruse.js` into a project using the usual script tags.

     <script type="text/javascript" src="gl-matrix.js"></script>
     <script type="text/javascript" src="ruse.js"></script>

-Set up a new plot by initializing a `ruse` object with a DOM element and specifying the width and height.
+Set up a new plot by initializing a `ruse` object using a DOM element and specifying width and height.

     var el = document.querySelector("#ruse");
-    var ruse = new astro.Ruse(el, 600, 400);
+    var ruse = new ruse(el, 600, 400);

 Create a plot by passing an array of key-value objects.  `ruse` determines the dimensionality based on the first key-value element in the array, and creates an appropriate plot.